SkycoinProject/hardware-wallet-daemon/README.md

 ## Responsible Disclosure

-Security flaws in the source of any software provided by the SkycoinFoundation or infrastructure can be sent to security@skycoin.net.
+Security flaws in the source of any software provided by skycoin or infrastructure can be sent to security@skycoin.net.
 Bounties are available for accepted critical bug reports.

 PGP Key for signing: